jochenalt/Ondine/docs/Kinematics.md

 <img  width="250" src="../images/kinematics/image031.png" >

 During runtime within a continously running loop, we need to apply formula above with the precomputed construction matrix.
-Luckily, the tilt correction matrix <i>R</i>i does not need to be multiplied completely with the construction matrix, since we have the sparse matrix
+Luckily, the tilt correction matrix <i>R</i> does not need to be multiplied completely with the construction matrix, since we have the sparse matrix

 <img  width="100" src="../images/kinematics/image033.png" >

-that reduces the amount of necessray multiplications drastically.
-Instead of the full matrix multiplication of CM*R with 81 floating point operations,  we can omit the cells where the sparse matrix is zero leading to 10 multiplications only.
+that reduces the amount of necessary multiplications drastically.
+Instead of the full matrix multiplication of <i>CM*R</i> with 81 floating point operations,  we can omit the cells where the sparse matrix is zero and would null out the result anyhow.
+By this, we need 10 out of 81 possible multiplications only.

 All this is implemented in [Kinematics.cpp](https://github.com/jochenalt/ondine/tree/master/code/BotController/Kinematics.cpp)